leoli33/CSE312_666/README.md

 1. Start your server using docker compose up
 2. Open two browsers and navigate to http://localhost:8080/
-3. Create an account and login in both browsers
+3. Create an account and login
 4. Navigate to explore on the top of right hand side
 5. Make 2 posts with unique title, but exists some common substring
     1. ei.
 Title abc and title bcd